hudiyaresa/simple-etl-pipeline/readme.md

 ### Marketing Data

 **Problem:**
-Marketing Team needs to analyze marketing data stored in CSV files, but the data often contains irrelevant or inconsistent columns.
+The Marketing Team needs to analyze marketing data stored in CSV files, but the data often contains irrelevant or inconsistent columns.
 This hinders the analysis process and complicates data interpretation.

-**Data Engineer Solutions:**
+**Data Engineering Solutions:**
 1. **Data Cleaning and Normalization:**
-   - The Data Engineer will clean the data by removing irrelevant columns and consolidating similar columns.
+   - Clean the data by removing irrelevant columns and consolidating similar columns.
    - Normalize values in columns with different formats, such as product condition and availability.

 2. **Duplicate Removal:**